olivejs/seed-angular-cordova/README.md

 #### Build

 First of all, build the web files.
-This wil generate a `www` directory which is required by the Cordova CLI.
+This will generate a `www` directory which is required by the Cordova CLI.
 ```
 npm run build
 ```